Edward Smith (sea captain): Titanic

-Isaac Frauenthal saw Astor approach Captain Smith and tell him, "Captain, my wife is not in good health.
+Isaac Frauenthal saw Astor approach Smith and say, "Captain, my wife is not in good health.
 She has gone to bed, and I don't want to get her up unless it is absolutely necessary.
 What is the situation?"
 Smith advised Astor to awaken his wife, as they might have to take to the boats.
 Astor "never changed expression...thanked the Captain courteously and walked rapidly, but composedly away".
-Stewardess Annie Robinson saw Smith on E Deck, heading towards the Mail Room with a mail clerk and Chief Purser Hugh McElroy.
-She saw him come back with Andrews and overheard Andrews saying, "Well, three have gone already, Captain"; Smith and Andrews separated, with Smith heading up to the bridge, while Andrews stayed below to continue his inspection.
-At 12:15, Smith gave another proactive order to swing out lifeboats and to start getting passengers on deck with lifebelts on.
-He went to the Marconi operators' room and told Junior Marconi Officer Harold Bride and senior wireless operator John "Jack" Phillips to get ready to send out a call for assistance.
-He went up and down on deck, telling passengers to put lifebelts on.
-At 12:25, Andrews reported to Smith that all of the first five of the ship's compartments had been breached and that Titanic would sink in under two hours.
-Captain Smith was an experienced seaman who had served for 40 years at sea, including 27 years in command.
-This was the first crisis of his career, and he would have known that even if all the boats were fully occupied, more than a thousand people would remain on the ship as she went down, with little or no chance of survival.
+Stewardess Annie Robinson saw Smith on E Deck heading towards the Mail Room with a mail clerk and Chief Purser Hugh McElroy.
+She saw him return with Andrews and overheard Andrews saying, "Well, three have gone already, Captain"; Smith and Andrews separated; Smith headed to the bridge, Andrews stayed below.
+At 12:15 a.m., Smith ordered lifeboats swung out and passengers brought on deck with lifebelts.
+He told Junior Marconi Harold Bride and senior wireless operator John "Jack" Phillips to prepare to send a call for assistance.
+He moved along the decks telling passengers to put lifebelts on.
+At 12:25 a.m., Andrews reported that the first five compartments had been breached and that Titanic would sink in under two hours.
+Smith, an experienced seaman with 40 years at sea and 27 in command, would have known that even with full lifeboats, more than a thousand people would remain onboard with little chance of survival.

-Myths often claim that Smith was very ineffective and inactive in attempting to mitigate the loss of life, became paralysed by indecision, had some type of mental breakdown or nervous collapse, or was seen lost in a trance-like daze as he began to grasp the enormity of what was about to happen.
-This is disputed by careful research of eyewitness accounts which describe Smith as taking charge and behaving coolly and calmly.
-He immediately began an investigation into the nature and extent of the damage, personally making two inspection trips below deck to look for damage, and preparing the wireless men for the possibility of having to call for help.
-He erred on the side of caution by ordering his crew to begin preparing the lifeboats for loading, and to get the passengers into their lifebelts before he was told by Andrews that the ship was sinking.
-Smith was observed all around the decks, personally overseeing and helping to load the lifeboats, interacting with passengers, and trying to instill urgency to follow evacuation orders while avoiding panic by not publicly informing passengers and other crew that the ship was certain to sink.
+It is often claimed that Smith was ineffective, indecisive, or suffered a breakdown as he grasped the enormity of the disaster.
+Careful research of eyewitness accounts disputes this, describing Smith as taking charge and behaving coolly.
+He immediately investigated the damage, made two inspection trips below deck, and prepared the wireless operators to call for help.
+He erred on the side of caution by ordering lifeboats prepared and passengers put in lifebelts before Andrews confirmed the ship was sinking.
+Smith was seen across the decks overseeing and helping to load lifeboats, interacting with passengers, and instilling urgency while avoiding panic by not publicly announcing that the ship was certain to sink.